credmark/credmark-model-framework-py/docs/source/credmark_dev.md

 # CLI credmark-dev

 `credmark-dev` is a command-line tool installed with the `credmark-model-framework`.
-It can be used to list, run, and get docs for models.
+It can be used to run, list, and get docs for models.
+It also includes an [interactive python console](console_section).

 ## `help` command